aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 Although the delta variant may have originated before Covid vaccines were available to the public, it may have originated after the onset of the vaccine trials all over the world.
-In either case, mass vaccination may have caused it to thrive much better because of its better virulence among the vaccinated.
+In either case, mass vaccination may have caused it to thrive much better because of its better virulence (vs the original variant) among the vaccinated.

 ## Conclusion
 It is true that people at risk of severe disease should strongly consider getting vaccinated *for their own benefit*.